tesseract-ocr/tessdoc/tess5/TrainingTesseract-5.md

-# How to train LSTM Tesseract
+# How to train LSTM/neural net Tesseract

 **Have questions about the training process?** If you had some problems during the training process and you need help, use